grafana/mimir/docs/sources/mimir/manage/mimir-runbooks/_index.md

 ### err-mimir-alertmanager-max-grafana-config-size

-This non-critical error occurs when the Alertmanager receives a set configuration request that contains a configuration which exceeds the configured size limit.
+This non-critical error occurs when the Alertmanager receives a Grafana Alertmanager configuration larger than the configured size limit.
 The limit protects the system’s stability from potential abuse or mistakes.
 To configure the limit on a per-tenant basis, use the `alertmanager.max-grafana-config-size-bytes` option.

 ### err-mimir-alertmanager-max-grafana-state-size